msupply-foundation/conforma-web-app/docs/internal/config/Template-Builder.md

 Pages are defined inside each section.
 It's possible to add, remove and move pages within a section and between sections.

 ### Fields
-Each field needs a unique `code` - per template and which is used to referece this element in actions or other elements.
+Each field needs a unique `code` (per template) and which is used to reference this element in actions or other elements.
 When adding a new field (using the **Add Element** button) it is defined using the most basic `element type`: Static text.
 There is a dropdown for selecting other plugins of element types currently available in the App.
 New plugins can be added for other element types.

 Otherwise to view the configuration and edit an existing field click on the cog on the side of the element: